arassec/igor/module-misc/src/main/resources/doc/filter-by-regexp-action.md

 Parameter | Description
 ---|:---|
-Input | A JSON-Path expression selecting a property from the data item.
+Input | A mustache expression selecting a property from the data item.
 The property's value is used for matching against the regular expression.
 Expression | The regular expression.
 Num threads | The number of threads this action uses to filter data items.